kubevirt/kubevirt.github.io/_posts/2018-12-13-kubevirt-autolatest.markdown

 pub-year: 2018
 category: news
 comments: true
+tags: [gcp, autodeployer]
 ---

-# How to easily test specific versions of kubevirt on gcp
+# How to easily test specific versions of KubeVirt on GCP

-At kubevirt, we created cloud images on gcp and aws to ease evaluation of the project.
+At KubeVirt, we created cloud images on gcp and aws to ease evaluation of the project.
 It works fine, has a dedicated CI and is updated when new releases come out, but i wanted to go a little bit further and see if i could easily spawn a vm which would default to latest versions of the components, or that would allow me to test a given PR without focusing on deployment details

-## So What did i come up with
+## So What did I come up with

 the image is called `autolatest` and can be found on [Google Storage](https://console.cloud.google.com/storage/browser/kubevirt-button)